HarrisonBounds/HarrisonBounds/README.md

 - 👋 Hi, I’m @HarrisonBounds
 - 👀 I’m interested in ...
-Machine Learning
+A software Engineering role
 - 🌱 I’m currently learning ...
-Microcontrollers
+Docker
-- 💞️ I’m looking to collaborate on ... aanything!
+- 💞️ I’m looking to collaborate on ... anything!
 - 📫 How to reach me ... harrison.bounds777@gmail.com

 <!---